calebcuthbertlinden/aws-event-driven-architecture/README.md

 See [AWS Terraform example](./terraform-example/)

 ## After deploying
-You can test either architecture once you've deployed by sending a message onto the first queue
+You can test either architecture once you've deployed by sending a message onto the first queue, by using the script from [here](./scripts/send_message.sh)
 ```
 sh send_message.sh --queue-url {first_sqs_url}
 ```